Alpine, Texas: Sites on National Register of Historic Places

-The Brewster County Courthouse and Jail was built in 1887–1888 by Tom Lovett, a local contractor, who apparently designed the buildings, as well (documentation is scarce).
+The Brewster County Courthouse and Jail was built in 1887–1888 by Tom Lovett, a local contractor, who apparently designed the buildings, as well.
 Open to visitors, historic photographs are displayed in the great hall.

-The red brick courthouse is a fine example of the American Second Empire Style.
+The red brick courthouse is an example of the American Second Empire Style.
 The rectangular mass has five bays of paired round-arch window openings on the longer north and south facades.
 The shorter east and west facades have three bays.
 On three facades, the center bay contains a doorway at ground level, set in a thin, barely protruding pavilion.
 The second-story windows are slightly taller than the first-floor openings, a trick of the eye making the two-and-a-half-story building seem even taller.
 The walls are topped by a pressed-tin entablature composed of a frieze and cornice.
 The mansard roof is marked by steeply hipped pyramidal towers with pressed-tin cresting.
 The interior retains exemplary pressed-tin ceilings and some original woodwork.
 A wooden staircase with Eastlake-type details rises to the general courtroom on the second floor.

 The adjoining Brewster County Jail is distinguished by a crenelated brick parapet wall, suggesting "a fortress-like impregnability".